alan-kudelko/DrinkCreator6000/README.md

 - [ ] Create task to display and confirm the last saved error
 - [X] Implement software guard zones between task stacks for added protection and reliability
 - [ ] Review .map file and optimize memory by efficient variable placement using linker script (.ld file)
+- [ ] Separate code into multiple files for better readability

 ---